markdebr/GOES16_Looping/README.md

 Currently, there are two "presets".
 Band 2 (red visible imagery) and Band 14 (classic infrared).
 Changing the band number will automatically adjust the colorbar.

-Temporary image files are placed in a directory that the script creates in the current working directory called "TempImages".
+Temporary image files are placed in a directory that the script creates in the current working directory called "TempImages_GOES16".
 You can open this directory during the download process to monitor what the video frames will look like.

 For creating loops with a long download time, I recommend a couple of steps.
 Set the interval to a large number so that only a few total frames will be downloaded across the entire loop.
 Use these few frames in TempImages to adjust your time range and lat/lon center points to make your loop look perfect.
 When your settings are exactly as you want, set your interval lower to download to full number of frames you will need to create your video loop.